Space heating Solutions in Ladakh - GHE

 3 Billion People globally still use fossil fuel

 In the remote highlands of Ladakh, where the majestic Himalayas dominate the landscape, life comes with unique challenges.
-Among them, access to warm water is particularly difficult during the frigid winters.
-Traditionally, locals rely on nature-based solutions, but harsh weather often hinders these efforts.
-Warm water, essential for cooking, cleaning, and bathing, typically requires burning firewood or kerosene, depleting natural resources and causing indoor pollution.
-A family of five can consume up to 500 kg of firewood annually just for heating water, resulting in roughly 900 kg of CO2 emissions, reflecting the broader environmental impact across the region.
+Among them, access to warm water and indoor heating during the frigid winters is a daily struggle.
+Traditionally, locals rely on firewood or kerosene for heating and hot water—methods that deplete natural resources and generate significant indoor air pollution.
+A family of five can consume up to 500 kg of firewood annually just for space heating and heating water, resulting in nearly 900 kg of CO₂ emissions.
+This highlights the urgent need for energy-efficient space heating solutions that can reduce environmental impact while improving quality of life in these harsh climates.

 Solution

-To address these challenges, GHE introduced improved rocket stoves in Ladakh, offering a clean cooking technology to replace traditional open fires and inefficient stoves.
+To address these challenges, GHE introduced improved rocket stoves in Ladakh, offering an eco space heating solution to replace traditional open fires and inefficient stoves.
 This initiative aligns with GHE’s mission to promote sustainable energy and reduce carbon emissions in vulnerable communities.
-In Ladakh’s cold climate, rocket stoves provide an eco-friendly and efficient heating solution tailored to the unique demands of the Himalayan environment.
+In Ladakh’s cold climate, rocket stoves provide an eco-friendly and efficient way to keep homes warm, tailored to the unique demands of the Himalayan environment.

 Training as Solar Engineers